FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 11th February 2022.md

 adapting practices to ensure that everyone had an opportunity to get involved in the process.

+This included webinars, development of a virtual room, Online meetings held on Zoom, etc.
+---
-This included webinars, development of a virtual room, Online meetings held on Zoom, etc.--- He confirmed that the next step in the process would be the Special Meeting scheduled for
+He confirmed that the next step in the process would be the Special Meeting scheduled for

 Friday 18th February where the Members would consider the Draft Plan and the Chief